RokayaNeeraj/Excel-Sales-Analytics/README.md

 # Excel-Sales-Analytics
-The anlaysis and report were made on Atliq company in India which sells the hardware parts.
+The analysis and report were made on Atliq company in India which sells the hardware parts of computer.